anoma/nspec/docs/arch/integrations/adapters/evm/data_structures.md

     }
 ```

-whwre the instance is the expected compliance unit instance type:
+where the instance is the expected compliance unit instance type:

 ```solidity
     struct Instance {